soraya2/minor-wafs/README.md

 # Pros and cons single page application

-spa cons
+spa pro's

 - You only have to load the content once
 Because your loading only one web page it helps users with limited bandwidth.1

-spa pro’s
+spa cons

-Its seo friendly
+Its seo not friendly
 - The search engine sees different content and the webpage is therefore not user friendly because the user sees the content that would render if you.
 Therefore you would get a lower ranking in search engine results.
 1